Condition · Evidence Hub

 Vagus Nerve Stimulation for Ageing

 Does vagus nerve stimulation help with ageing?
-9 human studies have investigated VNS for ageing, including 5 RCTs and 4 controlled trials, published between 2009 and 2024, with 5 published since 2022.
+7 human studies have investigated VNS for ageing, including 2 RCTs, 4 controlled trials, and 1 narrative review, published between 2009 and 2024, with 5 published since 2022.
 Studies use transcutaneous auricular (taVNS) and transcutaneous cervical (tcVNS) stimulation.
 Findings vary by study design and population; the studies below are ranked by evidence strength so you can weigh the research directly.

 Human Studies